1. What methods of payment are accepted by the school? Are there refunds?

 4. When am I entitled to a certificate?

-Question 4 Response: You are only entitled to a certificate if you paid for the course, attended it completely (or met the requirements under Question 2 for late arrival or lost time), abided by all school policies (such as the “no calls” rule), and followed all security procedures used by the school for the course which shall include at a minimum a signature on the official class list.
+Question 4 Response: You are only entitled to a certificate if you paid for the course, attended it completely (or met the requirements under Question 2 for late arrival or lost time), abided by all school policies (such as the “no phone calls” rule), and followed all security procedures used by the school for the course which shall include at a minimum a signature on the official class list or checkoff during a roll call for video webinars.
 Certificates are not given to non-licensees who attend courses.
 Be aware that security procedures increase with the size of the class as the instructor becomes unable to keep track of classroom entries and exits.
 As a matter of policy, taking calls either inside or outside the classroom during class time will result in loss of entitlement to receive a certificate for the entire course.
-The instructor may waive this “no calls” policy with or without condition in his or her absolute discretion.
+The instructor may waive this “no phone calls” policy with or without condition in his or her absolute discretion.
 An example of a proper use of waiver is when a participant anticipates a potential emergency call and notifies the instructor in advance.
 In this case, the school will try to work out a suitable makeup if the call actually comes in and (added to late arrival time if any) exceeds 10 minutes.